Losing weight is hard.

-My diet is fairly simple: I usually eat one meal a day, typically dinner, in a one-hour window as part of an intermittent fasting regimen.
-By doing this you’re essentially fasting for 23 hours each day, which itself is purported to have a lot of great health benefits.
+My diet is fairly simple: I usually eat one meal a day, typically dinner, in a one-hour window as part of an intermittent fasting / ketogenic regimen.
+I eat low carb and fast for 23 hours each day, which can have health benefits for some people.

 - 2-3 chicken breasts